 Designing a Home to Function Sustainably

-Developed by college students, the $250,000 structure functions as a 1,190 square foot home that completely operates off the grid, maximizing efficiency in practically every way possible.
+Developed by college students, the $250,000 structure functions as a 1,190 square foot home that completely operates off the grid, maximizing energy efficiency in practically every way possible.
 This includes:

-• Integrated gardens inside and out — the porch can even be turned into a greenhouse.
+- Integrated gardens inside and out — the porch can even be turned into a greenhouse.

-• Solar panels on the roof.
+- Solar panels on the roof.

-• A washer and dryer.
+- A solar energy washer and dryer.

-• A composting toilet.
+- A composting toilet.

 From floor to ceiling, the house takes advantage of every opportunity to be efficient.
 While there do not appear to be any plans to commercially produce the home at this time, it does boast many technologies that can easily be adapted to individual living spaces in the future.